runpod/docs/docs/serverless/endpoints/overview.md

 ### Execution modes

-- **Asynchronous processing**: Submit jobs that run in the background and check results later, ideal for long-running tasks
+- **Asynchronous processing (`/run`)**: Submit jobs that run in the background and check results later, ideal for long-running tasks.
-- **Synchronous operations**: Receive immediate results in the same request, perfect for interactive applications
+- **Synchronous operations (`/runsync`)**: Receive immediate results in the same request, perfect for interactive applications.
-- **Streaming responses**: Get partial results as they're generated for real-time applications
+- **Streaming responses (`/stream`)**: Get partial results as they're generated for real-time applications.

+To learn more, see [Endpoint operations](/serverless/endpoints/operations).

 ### Deployment and scaling

-- **Auto-scaling workers**: Automatically scale from zero to hundreds of workers based on demand
+- **Auto-scaling workers**: Automatically scale from zero to hundreds of workers based on demand.
-- **Worker configuration**: Customize worker count, GPU allocation, and memory settings
+- **Worker configuration**: Customize worker count, GPU allocation, and memory settings.
-- **GPU prioritization**: Specify preferred GPU types in order of priority
+- **GPU prioritization**: Specify preferred GPU types in order of priority.

 ### Integration options

-- **Webhook notifications**: Configure endpoints to call your webhook when jobs complete
+- **Webhook notifications**: Configure endpoints to call your webhook when jobs complete.
-- **S3-compatible storage**: Integrate with object storage for larger inputs and outputs
+- **S3-compatible storage**: Integrate with object storage for larger inputs and outputs.
-- **Execution policies**: Control job timeouts, priority levels, and queue time-to-live
+- **Execution policies**: Control job timeouts, priority levels, and queue time-to-live.

 ## Key concepts